 Jobseeker observations: Very easy to create an account.
 You pick your category and a sub-category that interests you and you then pick the visibility of your CV.
 If an employer rejects your application, Seek notifies you within 48 hours.

-The job offers: 171 501 job offers.
-Trades & services, healthcare, communication technology and manufacturing are the most popular categories but they all have hundreds, if not thousands, of job offers.
+The job offers: There are over 185K job offers.
+Trades & services, healthcare, communication technology, IT and manufacturing are the most popular categories but they all have hundreds, if not thousands, of job offers.

 Special features: The Youtube videos; TalentSearch; free cover letter templates; free resume templates; information about salaries and how they have evolved; job alerts; “guaranteed hire or your money back” ad pack; salary suggestions; the share price for investors (which has been dropping since September).

-Verdict: Seek, and ye shall find!
+Verdict: Why change a good thing?
+This job board had found a strategy that works and has stuck to it.
+Seek, and ye shall find!
 Are you hiring in Australia?
 Are you looking for work?
 Then what are you still doing here: go to Seek!

 Find out what JobboardFinder users think about this job board.